 When you add a DNS server, you add it to a specific network device on the appliance (eth0, eth1, eth2, eth3, bond0, bond1).
 When you add a DNS server to a device, it is added to the DNS table for the appliance and becomes available to all devices on the appliance, provided the device you added it to is connected to the network.
 For example, if you add a DNS server to eth0, all devices will be able to access the DNS server if eth0 is connected to the network.
+For example, if you add a DNS server to eth0, all devices will be able to access the DNS server if eth0 is connected to the network.
 If eth0 is disconnected from the network, access to the DNS server is lost for any devices to which you did not add the DNS server.
 To ensure that any DNS server you add is available in the event of a network or port failure, it is recommended that you add it to all devices you will use to connect the appliance to the network.

-lunash:> network dns add nameserver <ip\address> -device <net\device>
+lunash:> network dns add nameserver <ip_address> -device <net_device>